 Loss of coordination is a common sign of diabetic peripheral neuropathy.
 Often, muscle weakness affects the ankle, which can affect your gait.
 Numbness in the feet can also contribute to loss of balance.

-Your foot may begin to look deformed.
+Your foot may begin to look injured.
 This is the result of unusual shifts in weight caused by walking abnormally and the loss of nerve function, which can affect the muscles.

-One type of deformity is called hammertoe.
+One type of injury is called hammertoe.
 It occurs when one of the three toes between the big toe and the little toe becomes misshapen at the joints.

 You may begin to notice sores or blisters on your feet that you can’t explain.
 It could be that you hurt yourself and didn’t feel it at the time.